steadfast-collective/fabric/README.md

-# Package Bootstrapper
+# Fabric

-Package Bootstrapper is a command line utility you can use to quickly scaffold out PHP and [Laravel](https://laravel.com) packages.
+Fabric is a command-line utility to quickly scaffold PHP and Laravel packages.

 ## Installation

 ```
-composer global require steadfastcollective/package-bootstrapper
+composer global require steadfastcollective/fabric
 ```

 ## Usage